Lung Transplant

 How Well It Works

-A lung transplant can increase how long a person with severe lung damage is expected to live.
-It can help you feel better and have more energy.
+A lung transplant can help you feel better and have more energy.
 And it may help you be more able to do things like working, going to school, or other activities.

 How successful a lung transplant is may depend on: